toshiro-en-miyamoto/linux/raspios.md

 Upon installation, reboot the system to enable Fcitx5.
 You will find Fcitx5 icon in the system tray.
 Then configure Fcitx5 to enable Mozc.

 - Fcitx5 icon > Configure menu > Input Method tab
-- In the Input Method tab, configure the Current Input Method list
+- In the Input Method tab, configure the Current Input Method list for the Default group
-  - Group: Default
+  - add Keyboard - Japanese (seemingly direct input)
-  - add Mozc from the Available Input Method list
+  - add Mozc
   - remove the others from the Current Input Method

 You might want customize Mozc such as Kana input as the default method.
 Then reboot the system to enable Mozc.